Ja'far al-Sadiq: Succession

-After the death of Ja'far al-Sadiq, his following fractured, and the largest group, who came to be known as the Twelvers, followed his younger son, Musa al-Kadhim.
+After the death of Ja'far al-Sadiq, his following fractured, and the largest group, who came to be known as the Twelvers, followed his younger son, Musa al-Kazim.
 It also appears that many expected the next Imam to be al-Sadiq's eldest son, Isma'il ibn Ja'far, who predeceased his father.
 This group, which later formed the Isma'ili branch, either believed that Isma'il was still alive or instead accepted the imamate of Isma'il's son, Muhammad ibn Isma'il.
-While the Twelvers and the Isma'ilis are the only extant Jaf'ari Shia sects today, there were more factions at the time: Some followers of al-Sadiq accepted the imamate of his eldest surviving son, Abdullah al-Aftah.
-Several influential followers of al-Sadiq are recorded to have first followed Abdullah and then changed their allegiance to Musa.
-As Abdullah later died childless, the majority of his followers returned to Musa.
+While the Twelvers and the Isma'ilis are the only extant Jaf'ari Shia sects today, there were more factions at the time: Some followers of al-Sadiq accepted the imamate of his eldest surviving son, Abdallah al-Aftah.
+Several influential followers of al-Sadiq are recorded to have first followed Abdallah and then changed their allegiance to Musa.
+As Abdallah later died childless, the majority of his followers returned to Musa.
 A minority of al-Sadiq's followers joined his other son, Muhammad al-Dibaj, who led an unsuccessful uprising against Caliph al-Ma'mun, after which he abdicated and publicly confessed his error.
 A final group believed that al-Sadiq was not dead and would return as Mahdi, the promised savior in Islam.

-Death
+Death and burial

-The historical tomb of al-Baqi was destroyed in 1926 during and by the Wahhabi movement in Saudi Arabia.
+The Al-Baqi Cemetery was destroyed in 1926 by the Wahhabi movement in Saudi Arabia.
 Ja'far al-Sadiq is one of four Shia Imams buried there.

 Al-Sadiq died in 765 (148 AH) at sixty-four or sixty-five.
 His death in Shia sources is attributed to poisoning at the instigation of al-Mansur.
 According to Muhammad Husayn Tabatabai, after being detained in Samarra, al-Sadiq was allowed to return to Medina, where he spent the rest of his life in hiding until he was poisoned by order of al-Mansur.
 He was buried in the al-Baqi Cemetery, being one of the 4 Imams to be buried in the cemetery (the other Imams being Hasan Ibn Ali, Ali al-Sajjad and Muhammad al-Baqir), in Medina, and his tomb was a place of pilgrimage until Demolition of al-Baqi in 1926.
 When the Wahhabis, led by Ibn Saud, conquered Medina for the second time and razed all the tombs except that of the Islamic prophet.
 According to Tabatabai, upon hearing the news of his death, al-Mansur ordered the governor of Medina to behead al-Sadiq's heir, the future Imam.
-The governor, however, learned that al-Sadiq had chosen four people, rather than one, to administer his will: al-Mansur himself, the governor, the Imam's oldest (surviving) son Abdullah al-Aftah, and Musa al-Kazim, his younger son.
+The governor, however, learned that al-Sadiq had chosen four people, rather than one, to administer his will: al-Mansur himself, the governor, the Imam's oldest (surviving) son Abdallah al-Aftah, and Musa al-Kazim, his younger son.
 Al-Mansur's plot was thus thwarted.